-Because the Dia-mondTouch [5] could distinguish between people, the literature is replete with examples of how this information can be leveraged.
+Because the DiamondTouch [6] could distinguish between people, the literature is replete with examples of how this information can be leveraged.
 TOUCHID provides similar information, and thus all techniques proposed in earlier work could be done with it as well.
 However, TOUCHID goes beyond that: as we revealed in our previous examples, user identification can be combined with knowledge of the particular user's handpart and hand, something that cannot be done easily with, e.g., the DiamondTouch.
-With TOUCHID, programmers can furthermore easily develop applications that make use of rules and roles (e.g., in games or educational applications) [5,26], cooperative gestures (e.g., collaborative voting through the same postures of each user) [24], or personalized widgets (e.g., users 'call' a customized widget through a personalized posture) [30].
+With TOUCHID, programmers can furthermore easily develop applications that make use of rules and roles (e.g., in games or educational applications) [6,28], cooperative gestures (e.g., collaborative voting through the same postures of each user) [26], or personalized widgets (e.g., users 'call' a customized widget through a personalized posture) [31].
+Additionally, actions can be reverted on a per-user level, as the application is aware of which user is doing what [40].